Ballyhack, County Wexford: History

 The village contains a 15th-century Norman castle or tower house, which belonged to the Knights Hospitallers and was built around 1480, though it is thought the site's use was initially as a Preceptory, as far back as the 12th-century.
 The castle was occupied by Cromwellian forces during the Irish Rebellion of 1641, and was later used as a transportation point for those displaced by the Act for the Settlement of Ireland 1652.
 It is from this association that the phrase "Go to Ballyhack" was coined.

 The castle is open to the public, having been partially restored, and displays objects relating to the Crusades, the Normans, and medieval monks.
-Some the features of the castle that are on view are its dungeon, murder-hole, effigies and oratory.
+Some of the features of the castle that are on view are its dungeon, murder-hole, effigies and oratory.
 The castle is a National Monument, in state care, number 516.